 \subsection{Single-source Evidence}

-We experiment LLMs in the single-source evidence setting where counter-memory is the sole evidence presented to LLMs.
-Such knowledge conflict happens when LLMs are augmented with tools returning single external evidence such as Wikipedia API~\cite{Yao2023ReAct}.
+We experiment with LLMs in the single-source evidence setting where counter-memory is the sole evidence presented to LLMs.
+Such knowledge conflict happens when LLMs are augmented with tools returning single external evidence such as Wikipedia API~\citep{Yao2023ReAct}.
 In particular, for counter-memory construction, we would apply 1) the entity substitution counter-memory method, a widely-applied strategy in previous work, and 2) our generation-based method.

-\paragraph{LLMs do not trust entity substitution-based counter-memory.} Following previous work \cite{longpre2021entity,chen-etal-2022-rich}, we substitute the exactly matched ground truth entity mentions shown in parametric memory with a random entity chosen from the same entity type.
-Then the counter-memory would serve as evidence for LLMs to answer the question.
+\paragraph{LLMs are stubborn when encountering entity substitution-based counter-memory.} Following previous work \citep{longpre2021entity,chen-etal-2022-rich}, we substitute the exactly matched ground truth entity mentions in the parametric memory with a random entity of the same type.
+The counter-memory is then used as the sole evidence for LLMs to answer the question.
 Here is an example: \begin{quote}